 - pinch of salt

-- icing sugar for dusting (vanilla fused, if got it)
+- icing sugar for dusting (vanilla infused is great)

-When filling with jam, the stronger flavoured, high fruit content thicker ones are good, the runny thin ones would be more difficult to use as filling.
-I used a nice zingy morello cherry jam here.
+If filling with jam, the stronger flavoured, high fruit content thicker ones are good, the runny thin ones would be more difficult to use as filling.
+I used a nice zingy sour cherry jam here.

-- 200g either ground walnut or ground poppy seed
+- 200 gram [ 7 oz ] either ground walnut or ground poppy seed

 - pinch of cinamon